vocascan/documentation/docs/vocascan-server/customPages.md

 ### **Config file**

-In the following we show you an example configuration to show you how it can look like with the files created above:
+In the following, we show you an example configuration to show you how it can look like with the files created above:

 Open `vocascan.config.js`